Milan9805/cdk-set-topic-attributes/README.md

 We are able to deploy using CDK via the use of GitHub Actions by defining a workflow.
 This workflow can be found here:

 -   `.github/workflows/cdk-deploy.yml`

+## Pre-commit hooks

+The project has been configured so it runs [prettier](https://prettier.io/) for auto-formatting the code as well as [xo](https://github.com/xojs/xo), which is an ESLint wrapper, in the pre-commit stage.

+To use the pre-commit hook on a Windows machine you must use Windows Subsytem for Linux (WSL) or Cygwin.

+To bypass the pre-commit hook you can simply add the `--no-verify` tag at the end of your commit message.
+For example:

+-   `git commit -m "Example message" --no-verify`